-The positive effect of foreign currency translation increased first quarter 2005 consolidated revenues by \$15.6 million and pre-tax income by \$1.3 million when compared with the first quarter of 2004.
+The positive effect of foreign currency translation increased second quarter 2005 consolidated revenues by \$14.1 million and pre-tax income by \$1.3 million when compared with the second quarter of 2004.
+For the first six months of 2005, the positive effect of foreign currency translation increased consolidated revenues by \$29.6 million and pre-tax income by \$2.5 million when compared with the first six months of 2004.

 The Company's operations span several industries and products as more fully discussed in Part I, Item 1, "Business," of the Company's Form 10-K for the year ended December 31, 2004.
 On a macro basis, the Company is affected by worldwide steel mill production and capacity utilization; non-residential construction and industrial maintenance activities; industrial production volume; and the general business trend towards the outsourcing of services.
-The outlook for 2005 continues to be positive for these business drivers.
-Currently, the Company is generally experiencing increased activity in its industrial services businesses.
-Domestically, Access Services rental equipment on the customer job sites is at the highest level since 2001; the estimated future value of mill services contracts as of December 31, 2004 was \$3.7 billion; and backlogs in the manufacturing businesses have been growing.
-The Company believes that its record first quarter sales and earnings per share, the improving business drivers and the Company's target of \$140 million in growth-related capital expenditures or acquisitions in 2005 provide a solid base for achieving the Company's stated objective of double-digit growth in diluted earnings per share from continuing operations in 2005.
+The overall outlook for 2005 continues to be positive for these business drivers although worldwide steel mill production (excluding China) in the third quarter of 2005 is expected to be static.
+A recovery in steel mill production is expected in the fourth quarter of 2005.
+Generally, the Company is experiencing increased activity in its industrial services businesses.
+Domestically, Access Services rental equipment on the customer job sites is at its all-time highest level and international activity remains strong.
+The estimated future revenue of Mill Services contracts as of December 31, 2004 was \$3.7 billion; and backlogs in the manufacturing businesses have been growing.
+Company management believes that its record second quarter sales and earnings per share, improving market conditions for most of the Company's services and products and the significant investments in growth-related capital expenditures provide a solid base for achieving the Company's stated objective of double-digit growth in diluted earnings per share from continuing operations in 2005